CCJ mortgages: Can You Get a Mortgage with a CCJ?

 Will a CCJ affect my mortgage application?

-As with most adverse credit mortgages, having a CCJ may affect your application in the sense that your chosen lender is likely to be more thorough when assessing whether they think you can afford the repayments.
-For instance, they may ask for more bank statements than usual to get an idea of your income, or they may even require you to put down a larger deposit to lower the risk of lending to you.
+Having a CCJ can negatively impact your mortgage application, as most lenders will conduct a more thorough assessment to determine whether you can afford the repayments.
+For instance, they may request additional bank statements to better understand your income, or they may require a larger deposit to reduce the risk of lending to you.

 How to get a mortgage with a CCJ